Summary

 Model Policies and Materials for Law Enforcement Agencies

-Animal Folks works with experts in the criminal justice system to create Minnesota-specific policy and procedures guides to be used by law enforcement in animal cruelty cases.
+Animal Folks works with experts in the criminal justice system to create Minnesota-specific policy and procedure guides to be used by law enforcement in animal cruelty cases.
 This work also includes “FAQ sheets” that explain specific animal law topics, such as forensic necropsies, dogs in hot cars, and investigative techniques for animals.

 Animal Cruelty Chapter for the Minnesota Judges Criminal Benchbook